abylaw/asyncy-front-end/packages/microservice.guide/logs/README.md

 # Logs

-Services **MUST** write logs to a specific file location in a specific format.
+Services **MUST** write logs to a specific location in a specific format.

 ```
 service: [<level>] <message>